 Here’s what I learned hopping on two Nomad Cruise trips.

-As Johannes Voelkner puts it, “Nomad Cruise is a conference event for professionals who are location independent.”
+As the founder Johannes Voelkner puts it, “Nomad Cruise is a conference event for professionals who are location independent.”
 It’s for people who are seeking growth and are obsessed with becoming the best they can be.